DanMax03/DanMax03/README.md

 - 👋 Hi, My name is Daniil
-- :mortar_board: I'm studying at university-that-noone-can-say
+- :mortar_board: I'm studying at MIPT
 - 🌱 Right now I'm highly interested in Algebra and Geometry, Combinatorics as a mathematician and Rust, C++, Web as a programmer
 - 📫 You can use the e-mail on this page to contact with me